dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

     x = 3.0; // x is inferred to double
     return;
   } else if (b) {
-    return;  // Note, x is has inferred type
-  } else {
+    return;  // Note, x has no inferred type on this path } else {
     x = 3; // x is inferred to int
   }